//

 The Stack System weights ask golfers to progressively overload their swing

-By the end of the program, my swing speed had surged to 107.2 mph (peak), with an average closer to 105.1 mph.
-That’s a gain of more a 15 mph—the kind of leap that transforms your game.
+By the end of the programme, my peak driver swing speed had reached 107.2 mph, with my average speed closer to 105.1 mph.
+That is a gain of more than 15 mph in driver swing speed.

 MetricWeek 1 BaselineFinal WeekNet Gain